jflamy/owlcms4/src/main/markdown/BUILDING.md

 ### Building a Docker container

+There is a Dockerfile in owlcms4top to build owlcms for quick testing to the fly.io cloud (see deploy.sh).
+Building publicresults would be similar.

-There is an `owlcms-docker` project to build Docker containers using `mvn package`, once the production build has been done.
+The current process for actual production builds uses the `owlcms-docker` project to build Docker containers using  `mvn package`, once the production build has been done.